How It Started

 June 2026

-After nearly a year and a half of field testing and iterative refinement, Orpheus is proving stable and reliable in real-world deployments.
-The major focus has been eliminating the last edge cases that matter for long-term autonomous operation — careful attention to memory allocation, BLE stack behavior, and heap management has been methodically verified.
+After nearly two years of field testing and iterative refinement, Orpheus is stable and reliable in real-world deployments.
+The work that got it here is mostly invisible — careful attention to the long tail of failures that only show up after weeks of unattended operation in conditions no bench test anticipates.
 The kind of work that's invisible when it's done right, and catastrophic when it isn't.
-Orpheus Basic is now available to order.

 Travis Butler